Grants

 Humanities Texas transitioned to an online application system.
 Our grants portal can be accessed here: https://www.grantinterface.com/Home/Logon?urlkey=htg

-All new applicants must submit their applications on the grants portal.
+All applicants must submit their applications on the grants portal.
 If you cannot access the portal, please contact our grants team.
 If you do not have reliable internet, or have other accessibility needs, please email our team or call us at 512-440-1991.
 Please read our guidelines for more information on our grants program.
 Use the detailed budget template when submitting your budget on the application.

 Assistance in Applying